-Assumption Description

-Forecast growth The Group determine growth of GDV and revenue with consideration to:

-including Gross Growth in existing contracts; Sales pipeline; Management

-Debit Volume (GDV) and revenue Recent new contracts; Interest income on the stored value float t; and estimates.

-erformance and man Us does not exceed th •
+Assumption Description Forecast growth including Gross The Group determine growth of GDV and revenue with consideration to: Growth in existing contracts; Sales pipeline; Management Debit Volume (GDV) and revenue Recent new contracts; Interest income on the stored value float t; and estimates.
+The growth percentage used within the impairment calculations is based on past performance and management's expectations of market development.
+The long-term growth rate for each of the CGUs does not exceed the long-term average growth rate for the business in which the CGU operates.
 The forecast is based on FY24 forward estimates.

-The resulting compound annual growth rate (CAGR) of revenue for the purpose of th e calculations was as follows:
+The resulting compound annual growth rate (CAGR) of revenue for the purpose of the calculations was as follows: Forecast Forecast FY24-FY28 30 June 2023 FY23-FY27 30 June 2022 Australia 4.9% 12.2% Europe 5.1% 5.8% North America 5.2% 4.6% PFS Group 4.5% 9.1% Sentenial Group 37.1% 46.4%

-Forecast Forecast

-FY24-FY28 FY23-FY27

-30 June 2023 30 June 2022

-Australia 4.9% 12.2%

-Europe 5.1% 5.8%

-North America 5.2% 4.6%

-PFS Group 4.5% 9.1%

-Sentenial Group 37.1% 46.4%

 Assumption Description Forecast growth including Gross Debit Volume (GDV) and revenue (continued) The revenue CAGR has been calculated to include recurring revenue, non-recurring revenue and interest income.
-The forecast growth has been impacted significantly by the interest income assumptions offsetting more conservative recurring revenue growth assumptions.
+The forecast growth has been impacted significantly by the interest income assumptions offsetting more conservative recurr revenue growth assumptions.
 Additional details relevant to this for the PFS Group and Sentenial Group CGUs are detailed below.
-Weighted Average The discount rate applied is calculated with reference to a WACC formula.
-The inpu uto are based on Cost of Capital · its are based on.
-(WACC) Cost of equity is calculated with the following inputs: Risk free rate for a ten-year Australian Commonwealth Government bond as at balance date; The implied risk premium, being the increased return required over and above a risk-free rate by an investor who is investing in the market as whole; and reflect the s a relative to whole, refl application ment applied to risk of the Group the market as a ected through the n of a five-year eta for the Group.
-The cost of debt has been based on the base interest rate on borrowing of 4.27% for borrowings plus the margin referenced in the multi-currency debt facility; refer to Not current facility which provides opportunity for borrowing in jurisdictions which currelevels.
-However, the Group has determined to utilise the more conservative assumption debt for base interest rate projections.
-Note B9.
-The Group ha rently have available l s access to the ower interest rate The allocation between the debt to equity has been applied based on a theoretical Group (comprising 80% equity and 20% debt). long-term capital stru cture for the The Group also includes any specific asset risk factors into its review of the business ss risks associated wit h each CGU.
+Weighted Average The discount rate applied is calculo sted with reference to a WACC formula.
+The inpu ts are based on: Cost of Capital [WACC] Cost of equity is calculated with th e following inputs: (WACC) Risk free rate for a ten-year Australian Commonwealth Government bond as at balance date; nwealth return required over and above a risk-free rate reflect the ris The cost of debt has been based on the base interest rate on borrowing of 4.27% for Australian dollar denominated borrowings plus the margin referenced in the multi-currency debt facility; refer to Note B9.
+The Group has access to the current facility which provides opportunity for borrowing in jurisdictions which currently have available lower interest rate levels.
+However, the Group has determined to utilise the more conservative assumption of Australian dollar denominated debt for base interest rate projections.
+The allocation between the debt to equity has been applied based on a theoretical long-term capital structure for the Group (comprising 80% equity and 20% debt).
+The Group also includes any specific asset risk factors into its review of the business risks associated with each CGU.
 The Group has assessed that a 1% change in the discount rate is reasonably possible.
 This does not give rise to an impairment other than detailed below.
-The Group has used the following post-tax WACC for each CGU, with increases largeduring the financial year: gely driven by risk fre e rate increasing 30 June 2023 30 June 2022 Australia 11.7% 11.3% Europe 11.7% 11.4% North America 11.7% 11.4% PFS Group 12.7% 12.1% Sentenial Group 17.8% 15.5% Terminal growth rate The terminal growth rate of 3.0% (2022: 3.5%) is the average growth rate used to ex xtrapolate cash flows beyond the five-year forecast period has reduced in line with market expectations.
+The Group has used the following pduring the financial year: oost-tax WACC for each CGU, with increases larg ely driven by risk free rate increasing 30 June 2023 30 June 2022 Australia 11.7% 11.3% Europe 11.7% 11.4% North America 11.7% 11.4% PFS Group 12.7% 12.1% Sentenial Group 17.8% 15.5% Terminal growth rate 2022: 3.5%) is the average growth rate used to exceed in line with market expectations. trapolate cash flows b eyond the